Shyreak/RNA-seq/README.md

 ## Appendix:

-Core scripts and Dockerfile available on GitHub:
+Core scripts and Dockerfile available on GitHub.